senanursir/haberportali-database/README.md

 # haberportali-database
-a postgresql database project of mine.
+a postgresql project for my database management and modeling course